wp-plugins/facebook-like-a-lot/readme.txt

 Stable tag: 1.0

-This plugin will insert a Facebook Like Button on Every blog post on your site in any place you want.
+Add a Facebook Like Button on Every blog post on your blog anywhere you want to, in default areas or through shortcode

-It also can be added through the shortcode [plulz_social_like] in any post, page or custom post type.

 == Description ==

 <strong>What This Plugin Does?</strong>

-This plugin embeds a Facebook Like Button on every post of your blog, you can choose if the plugin should appear in the begining/end (or both) of the post Content, embed through the shortcode [plulz_social_like] with the button that is added to the Post Editor or anywhere in your site using the Advanced Filter in the configuration panel.

-== Screenshots ==

-1. How it looks on the Theme to the user
-2. The Plugin Installation View for the Admin
-3. Plugin Admin Configuration View
+The Like Button can be added in default places and also through the shortcode [plulz_social_like] in any post, page or custom post type.

+For now you can choose to add the button in the beginning/end of the content or both places be it in a post or page.

+It also have an advanced configuration feature that allows you to specify advanced Filters sections in Wordpress.

 == Installation ==